Certified Daring Way Facilitator™

 WHO I WORK WITH

+I work with relationships; your relationship to yourself, to others, to your future, and to your past.
 I work with individuals and couples, and specialize in: young adults experiencing a quarter life crisis, and people looking to communicate better, build intimacy, and develop practices to strengthen their relationships.

 But how does therapy work, you might be wondering…